h2oai/h2ogpt/docs/README_WINDOWS.md

 # Windows 10/11

-If using GPU on Windows 10 Pro 64-bit, we recommend [downloading and installing Windows installer](https://h2o-release.s3.amazonaws.com/h2ogpt/h2oGPT_0.0.1.exe)
+If using GPU on Windows 10/11 Pro 64-bit, we recommend using [Windows installers](../README.md#windows-1011-64-bit-with-full-document-qa-capability).

 For newer builds of windows versions of 10/11.